johnnymetz/johnny-metz-blog/content/posts/free-up-django-cpu-usage-in-docker-with-watchman.md

 ```

 I implemented this in one of my larger Django projects and benchmarked CPU usage with `docker stats`.
 Before watchman, CPU usage was **3.5%**.
 After watchman, CPU usage was a mere **0.05%**.

-Have you used watchman in any of your Django projects?